MunMunL/Python/day20/README.md

 * Animating the Snake Segments on Screen
 * Create a Snake Class & Move to OOP
 * How to Control the Snake with a Keypress
+* Class Inheritance
+* How to Slice Lists & Tuples in Python